Adopt a Program Animal: Class of 2023

-- All of the dogs belong to their respective regional shelters.
-Potential owners will go through the shelter’s specific adoption process .
+- All of the animals belong to their respective regional shelters.
+Potential owners will go through the shelter’s specific adoption process.

 - Contact us - If you would like more information about the Anthrozoology program, contact us at email@example.com.

-- For information about a specific dog, see the contact information that accompanies each dog's bio.
+- For information about a specific dog, see the contact information that accompanies each animal's bio.
+If you are interested in adopting, please fill out our adoption application, and we will get back to you within a week.